shipt/segmented-arc-for-react-native/CONTRIBUTING.md

 The basic workflow:

 1. You have an idea or see something that you want to fix, so ...
-2. Fork Segmented Arc for React Native .
+2. Fork Segmented Arc for React Native.
 3. Start a new branch for your feature.
    - Branch prefixes we use:
      - `feature/`: for features